 Start artichoke seeds indoors early in the season, sowing several seeds in small pots 8-10 weeks before you want to transplant them outside.
 An alternative is to purchase artichoke transplants from a garden center or vegetable plant catalog.

 Place artichoke transplants that have about 7 leaves into the garden when soil has warmed to between 45-65 degrees.
-Timing should be after the danger of frost has passed, but while air temperatures are still below 50 degrees for around two weeks to help induce budding.
+Timing should be after the last frost date, but while air temperatures are still below 50 degrees for around two weeks to help induce budding.

 This process is called vernalization and it signals a perennial plant to start its reproductive phase.
-A brief cold period of time encourages artichoke plants to start to form the all-important flower buds.
+A brief cold period of time encourages artichoke plants to start to form the all-important flower buds so you’ll have a crop the first year.

 Space plants about 48 inches apart in rows; space rows at least 80 inches apart for best results.
-You can also sprinkle plants throughout the ornamental garden to add vertical interest.
+You can also sprinkle plants throughout the ornamental garden or in a raised bed to add vertical interest.

 Add a thick layer of organic mulch, like untreated grass clippings or straw, to prevent weeds from sprouting.

-Plant artichokes in full sun, but be prepared to give them some shade in areas with high heat and bright sunlight.
+Plant artichoke seedlings in full sun, but be prepared to give them some shade in areas with high heat and bright sunlight.

 Cultivate the soil deeply so plants can spread their roots, and amend the soil with compost or other organic matter to build a rich, fertile loam that’s well-drained.
 Artichoke plants don’t grow well in heavy soils, like clay, or soils that drain slowly.
 Plants won’t grow well in water-logged soils.